Gondolav/gondolav.github.io/index.md

 To conclude with this analysis, we extract the most encountered violation category in each neighbourhood.
 [Violation n.
 34](/#the-violations-leaderboard) clearly wins here as it is the most common category in 54 out of 77 community areas.
 Therefore, a violation analysis over the neighbourhoods is not very insightful to get to know more about which parts of the city are the safest food-wise.
 This is the question we will address in the next parts.

-## IV.
-Neighbourhoods: a risk-oriented landscape
+# Neighbourhoods: a risk-oriented landscape

 One first approach to analyze the inspections is related to the **risk** associated with each inspection.
 By risk, here we mean the possibility of *adversely affecting the public's health*.
 It can take 3 different values: **high**, **medium** and **low**.
 Indeed, the establishments which are judged more risky will be more inspected than others, and we found out earlier that the risk was closely related to the facility type.
 We chose to judge the neighbourhoods by their percentage of high risk food facilities as it appeared to be an accurate measure to use.
 Indeed, such a test would probably tell us something about the safest places in Chicago food-wise.
 We built the following map, which colours each community area according to its **high** risk rate.